 M.B.A. requirements are being watered down not because students are much smarter and better prepared than they were thirty years ago, but because of competitive pressure for schools to find new ways to attract studentsGad Saad (2020)

 He isn’t completely wrong.
 (Although I found it hard to logically link this comment to political correctness or any similar bugbear of Saad’s).
-What was interesting is that I could imagine many left wing academics saying the same thing.
+What was interesting is that I could imagine many left-wing academics saying the same thing.
 I guess the optimistic point is that aging professors can all come together.
 We can solve the problem of understanding those we don’t agree with.
-All aging professors came empathize with their colleagues, left- or right-wing, in thinking that the students aren’t as good as they used to be.
+All aging professors can empathize with their colleagues, left- or right-wing, in thinking that the students aren’t as good as they used to be.

 Read: Gad Saad, 2020, The Parasitic Mind: How Infectious Ideas Are Killing Common Sense, Regnery Publishing